 Roy Ans Fellowship

-The fellowship also provides a $1,000 stipend to the faculty supervisor of the project.
+The fellowship also provides a $1,500 stipend to the faculty supervisor of the project.
 This fellowship is open to students of all religious backgrounds and beliefs.
 The fellowship is administered by the Institute for Religion, Politics and Culture and is made possible by the generous support of Roy P. ’63 and Nan Susan Ans.

 Students receiving this grant may register for an independent study course to receive academic credit, or use the opportunity for research that will lead to a senior capstone project.
 Students who successfully complete an Ans Fellowship by the end of the summer after the junior year and choose to develop the fellowship project into a Senior Capstone may apply for an additional $1000 grant for senior year in support of that activity.
 The recipient of the fellowship will present his or her research publicly during the Fall semester of the year following the approval of the project.